MiguelAndreDias/IMDB-movie-API/README.md

 ### 2. GET MOVIES/{id}
-Retrieve information about a specific movie using its tconst value.
+Retrieves information about a specific movie using its tconst value.

 #### Parameters:
 - id: The tconst value of the movie.